 Prostitution and soliciting to engage in prostitution are both misdemeanor offenses punishable by a maximum of six months in county jail and a $1,000 fine.
 If the offense was committed while using a car, the court can suspend one’s license for up to 30 days and issue the individual a restricted license for up to six months.
 A restricted license means one may still drive, but only to and from work or school.

 If diversion is not offered or available, the most common plea bargains involve pleas to amended charges involving disturbing the peace (Penal Code § 415) or trespassing (Penal Code § 602) to avoid a 647(b) conviction on one’s criminal history for any employer to see.
-Otherwise, a plea to Penal Code § 647(a), “Lewd Conduct in Public,” is sometimes reached, although hopefully not until all efforts for a plea to disturbing the peace and trespassing are exhausted.
+Otherwise, a plea to Penal Code § 653.22, “loitering for purposes of prostitution,” is sometimes reached, although hopefully not until all efforts for a plea to disturbing the peace and trespassing are exhausted.

 When the defendant has a prior conviction for prostitution, the court can impose a punishment of a minimum of 45 days in county jail (Penal Code § 647(k)).
 On a third offense, the judge can impose a minimum 90 day sentence in county jail.
 (Penal Code § 647(k)).